tbarbette/npf/README.md

 ## Tags
-All programs have the --tags argument, allowing to give a set of tags that trigger changes in the testies.
+All programs have the --tags argument, allowing to give a set of tags that trigger changes in the test scripts.
 The dpdk flags tells that a DPDK environment is setted up with at least two NICs, allowing DPDK-based tests to run.
 The fastregression tag allows to only try important variable combination and not search for performance points, while full